-The Group's major financial instruments include trade and other receivables, trade and other payables and accruals, derivative financial instruments, pledged bank deposit as well as bank balances and cash.
+The Group's major financial instruments include trade and other receivables, trade and other payables and accruals, amount due to a non-controlling interest of a subsidiary, derivative financial instruments, pledged bank deposit as well as bank balances and cash.
 Details of these financial instruments are disclosed in respective notes.
 The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
 The management manages and monitors these exposures to ensure appropriate measures are implemented in a timely and effective manner.